-What is an Omni-Roast?
+What is Omni-Roast Coffee?

 The simple answer: a method of roasting that opens a coffee up to multiple brewing methods.
 I thought all coffees were already like that.
 Not exactly.
 Some coffees are better suited to certain brewing methods, hence the existence of the “espresso roast.”
 A coffee that tastes amazing in a Chemex may not in an AeroPress.
 Coffee made using one method may lose some of the nuanced flavors when brewed another way.

 If you're the kind of person who likes to switch their brewing method up (espresso one day, V60 the next, siphon on special occasions), omni-roasts are crucial, otherwise you'd have to buy different coffees for each of your brewing do-dads.